joshua-a-a/joshua-a-a/README.md

 Apple Mac Specialist | IT Consultant | Automation Engineer

 What I Do
-- Apple Mac & IT Consulting: Device and Domain management, Apple Business Manager, Google Workspaces, M365 administration, security hardening, from living room to confernece room.
+- Apple Mac & IT Consulting: Device and Domain management, Apple Business Manager, Google Workspaces, M365 administration, security hardening, from living room to conference room.
-- Custom Automation: Streamline processes that take up your time, time you can spend reviewing the work rather than downloading it, or sending remmittences rather than reorganising them.
+- Custom Automation: Streamline processes that take up your time, time you can spend reviewing the work rather than downloading it, or sending remittences rather than reorganising them.

 Current Portfolio:
-- xScribe: Privacy focussed trasncriber powered by OpenAI's Whisper
+- xScribe: Privacy focussed transcriber powered by OpenAI's Whisper
 - PhotoMDE: Image metadata extraction and management

 Currently Building: